polywrap/documentation/src/docs/faq.md

 ---
-id: what-is-polywrap
+id: faq
-title: What is Polywrap?
+title: FAQ
 ---

+## What is Polywrap?

 Polywrap is a framework for porable and composable SDKs.
 Polywrap calls these SDKs “wraps”.
 Wraps are essentially WebAssembly-based modules.